pyeventsourcing/eventsourcing/docs/topics/user_guide/wsgi.rst

         return application

-In your test suite, you may need or wish to setup the application more than once.
-In that case, you will also need a ``close_example_application()`` function that closes the application object, unsubscribing any handlers, and resetting the module level variable so that ``init_example_application()`` can be called again.
-If doesn't really matter if you don't close your application at the end of the process lifetime, however you may wish to close database connections.
+As an aside, if you will use these function also in your test suite, and your test suite needs to setup the application more than once, you will also need a ``close_example_application()`` function that closes the application object, unsubscribing any handlers, and resetting the module level variable so that ``init_example_application()`` can be called again.
+If doesn't really matter if you don't close your application at the end of the process lifetime, however you may wish to close any database or other connections to network services.

 .. code:: python